gabru-md/Track-Your-Kumar/README.md

 # HackIIITD

-*I hope that some govt. agency finds it someday and makes a software out of it.
+*I hope that some govt. agency find it someday and make a software out of it.

 Github Repository for 'Track Your Kumar'